Bhanditz/labs-preview/_posts/blog/2014-12-15-food-drink-challenge-content-sourcing.md

 ### Enter the Challenge

-The Food & Drink Chellnge gives you a chance to pitch your app against other Europeana developers and the opportunity to win 5,000 €
+The Food & Drink Challenge gives you a chance to pitch your app against other Europeana developers and the opportunity to win 5,000 €

 - [enter the Europeana Food & Drink Challenge](http://foodanddrinkeurope.eu/challengeone/)